archinetai/audio-diffusion-pytorch/README.md

 # Audio Diffusion - PyTorch

 Unconditional audio generation using diffusion models, in PyTorch.
+The goal of this repository is to explore different architectures and diffusion models to generate audio (speech and music) directly from/to the waveform.
+Progress will be documented in the [experiments](#experiments) section.

 ## Install